San Diego–Tijuana: Geology

 The land on which San Diego–Tijuana sits is due west of a major transform fault.
-The transform fault, known as the San Andreas Fault was created during the Cenozoic Era by the movements of the Pacific Plate and North American Plate.
+The transform fault, known as the San Andreas Fault was created during the Cenozoic by the movements of the Pacific plate and the North American plate.
 The region experiences earthquakes and felt the shocks of the 2009 Gulf of California earthquake and 2010 Baja California earthquake.

-The main mountain ranges of the Peninsular Ranges ridging eastern San Diego–Tijuana are the Palomar Mountains, Laguna Mountains, Sierra de Juárez, and the peaks of the Cuyumacas including Cuyamaca Peak.
+The main mountain ranges of the Peninsular Ranges ridging eastern San Diego–Tijuana is Palomar Mountain, the Laguna Mountains, Sierra de Juárez, and the peaks of the Cuyamacas including Cuyamaca Peak.
 The highest points are located in the Lagunas at 6,378 feet (1,944 m) and in the Cuyumacas at 6,512 feet (1,985 m) while the highest is the peak of Hot Springs Mountain at 6,535 feet (1,992 m).
 These mountain ranges constitute part of the Salinian Block, a largely granitic terrane dating back to the Mesozoic era and thus explaining the abundance of such stone throughout the region.
 Once part of the North American Plate, the Salinian block broke off due to the formation of the San Andreas Fault and rift resulting in the Gulf of California and its extension of the Salton Trough.

 The faults nearest the urban area are the Elsinore and Laguna Salada faults, both secondary to the San Andreas fault.